 An 18% increase in mean pulmonary artery pressure was seen following dosing with another triptan in a study evaluating subjects undergoing cardiac catheterization.

-Caution should be exercised when prescribing AXERT (almotriptan malate) to patients with known hypersensitivity to sulfonamides.
+Caution should be exercised when prescribing AXERT® to patients with known hypersensitivity to sulfonamides.
 The chemical structure of almotriptan contains a sulfonyl group, which is structurally different from a sulfonamide.
 Cross-sensitivity to almotriptan in patients allergic to sulfonamides has not been systematically evaluated.

-AXERT (almotriptan malate) should be administered with caution to patients with diseases that may alter the absorption, metabolism, or excretion of drugs, such as those with impaired hepatic or renal function [see CLINICAL PHARMACOLOGY].
+AXERT® should be administered with caution to patients with diseases that may alter the absorption, metabolism, or excretion of drugs, such as those with impaired hepatic or renal function [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].

 Patient Counseling Information

-Risk of Myocardial Ischemia and/or Infarction, Other Adverse Cardiac Events, Other Vasospasm-related Event, and Cerebrovascular Events
+Risk Of Myocardial Ischemia And/Or Infarction, Other Adverse Cardiac Events, Other Vasospasm-Related Events, And Cerebrovascular Events

-Inform patients that AXERT (almotriptan malate) may cause serious cardiovascular side effects such as myocardial infarction or stroke, which may result in hospitalization and even death.
-Although serious cardiovascular events can occur without warning symptoms, patients should be alert for the signs and symptoms of chest pain, shortness of breath, weakness, slurring of speech, and should ask for medical advice when observing any indicative sign or symptoms.
+Inform patients that AXERT® (almotriptan malate) may cause serious cardiovascular side effects such as myocardial infarction or stroke, which may result in hospitalization and even death.
+Although serious cardiovascular events can occur without warning symptoms, patients should be alert for the signs and symptoms of chest pain, shortness of breath, weakness, or slurring of speech, and should ask for medical advice when observing any indicative signs or symptoms.
 Apprise the patient of the importance of this follow-up [see WARNINGS AND PRECAUTIONS].

-Advise patient to notify their physician if they become pregnant during treatment or intend to become pregnant [see Use in Specific Populations].
+Advise patients to notify their physician if they become pregnant during treatment or intend to become pregnant [see Use in Specific Populations].

-Counsel the patient that AXERT (almotriptan malate) may cause dizziness, somnolence, visual disturbances and other CNS symptoms that can interfere with driving or operating machinery.
-Accordingly, advise not to drive, operate complex machinery, or engage in other hazardous activities until they have gained sufficient experience on AXERT (almotriptan malate) to gauge whether it affects their mental or visual performance adversely.
+Counsel patients that AXERT® may cause dizziness, somnolence, visual disturbances, and other CNS symptoms that can interfere with driving or operating machinery.
+Accordingly, advise the patient not to drive, operate complex machinery, or engage in other hazardous activities until they have gained sufficient experience with AXERT® to gauge whether it affects their mental or visual performance adversely.